Skip to main content

 1. Use Pre-Built UI Components

 Don’t waste time designing buttons and forms from scratch.
-Tools like DBBS Solutions, Chakra UI, or Tailwind UI help you move 30–40% faster on the frontend.
+Tools like DBBS Solutions, Chakra UI, or Tailwind UI help you move 30 to 40% faster on the frontend.

 For internal usage, you don’t need custom code.
 For that, tools like Retool or Webflow can help you get things done faster and cheaper.